 Why is the Federal Direct Loan amount on my student bill less than the amount on my financial aid award letter?

-There is a 1% origination fee and a 1% default fee that is deducted by the lender from the amount that a student receives in loan funds.
+There is a 1.051% origination fee that is deducted by the lender from the amount that a student receives in loan funds.
 Therefore, the total amount disbursed is less than the actual amount borrowed.

 When is the tuition bill due?